Curtis2012/dewheater/README.md

-# dewheater (beta)
+# dewheater

 Dew heater controller for allksycam.

 Help with testing requested!
-I just built this code and have not yet tested it extensively.
+This is new code and not yet tested it extensively.
 Also testing in multiple climates would be good.
 So, pitch in and test please!

 This code controls a hacked USB powered dew heater.
 The hack consists of nothing more than removing the switch from the dew heater and directly connecting the power leads to the NO side of a relay.
-This code should work with resistore based designs also, but this has not yet been tested.
+This code should work with resistor based designs also, but this has not yet been tested.